 In a single afternoon, the sealing was completed, and the ESCO was able to reduce overall leakage by 90%.
 Post-seal leakage analysis showed annual energy savings to be 400% more than originally estimated and a payback period (ROI) of less than four years – all done without health risks, demolition, or any other disruption to normal operations.

-ESCO Project Manager: “We have used Aeroseal in the past and knew it was really the only viable, cost-effective means of sealing air leaks in existing ductwork that is hard to access.
+ESCO Project Manager: “We have used Aeroseal in the past and knew it was the only viable, cost-effective means of sealing air leaks in existing, hard-to-access ductwork.
 We guarantee estimated savings, so it’s imperative that we get real results – and we know that there is nothing more effective at finding and eliminating all the leaks than Aeroseal.”

 Facility Maintenance Supervisor: “Sealing ductwork using Aeroseal was by far the easiest way to get the job done.
 We were able to quickly seal the leaks without having to rip into walls or ceilings.
-You’ll find that the (prison) inmates often look for reasons to complain, but the Aeroseal process was so unobtrusive we didn’t hear a single complaint before, during or after it was used.”
+You’ll find some inmates look for reasons to complain, but the Aeroseal process was so unobtrusive we didn’t hear a single complaint before, during, or after it was used.”